12 Top-Rated Things to Do in Winthrop, WA

 7. Take the Family to Falls Creek Falls

-For a family fun adventure into the Okanogan-Wenatchee Forest, the hike to Falls Creek Falls has something for everyone.
-The trailhead is relatively close to town, accessible with a 12-mile drive, partially on forest service roads.
+The hike to Falls Creek Falls is a fun family thing to do in Okanogan-Wenatchee National Forest.
+The trailhead is relatively close to town, accessible with a 12-mile drive partially on forest service roads.

 The first waterfall encountered on the Falls Creek Falls trail is less than a quarter mile from the trailhead.
 For those traveling with little kids, this short and flat path is a worthwhile destination on its own.
 The trail continues, however, and navigates switchbacks to reveal more rushing waterfalls.